maejor101/git-basic-exercises/README.md

-why is the sky blue?
+1. why is the sky blue and not trasparent?